open-risk/energyLedger/README.md

 The **energyLegder** project is an SQL implementation that demonstrates schema designs for *Integrated Energy Accounting*.

-### What is Integrated Energy Accounting
+### What is Integrated Energy Accounting?

 **Integrated Energy Accounting** (IEA) is a multidimensional generalization (superset) of traditional double-entry bookkeeping that is interesting in the context of **Sustainability Reporting**.

-The simplest summary is that IEA keeps consistently and simultaneously track of both monetary *and* energy flows for all economic transactions of an accounting entity.
+The simplest summary is that IEA keeps consistent and simultaneous track of both monetary *and* energy flows for all economic transactions between accounting entities.

 The conceptual framework for IEA has been discussed in two Open Risk White Papers: